 - Please note that exclusive breastfeeding/formula feeding is recommended until six months.

-- The information provided here are guidelines and doesn’t replace medical advice.
+- The information provided here is guidelines and doesn’t replace medical advice.

-- Check with your doctor immediately if your baby has a poor appetite, vomiting or diarrhea, as dehydration leads to dangerous effects.
-The doctor may help you to determine the cause of the problem and treat it.
+- Check with your doctor immediately if your baby has a poor appetite, vomiting, or diarrhea, as dehydration leads to dangerous effects.
+The doctor may help you determine the problem's cause and treat it.

 - Always check with your pediatrician before introducing any new food.